Definition

 QuantumATK Planewave | Synopsys

-How does DFT fit in the Synopsys product portfolio?
+How Does DFT Fit in the Synopsys Product Portfolio?

 The QuantumATK atomistic modeling platform from Synopsys is one of the most modern and versatile materials simulation codes on the market.
 It can be used to compute electronic, thermal, mechanical, optical, magnetic, ferroelectric, thermoelectric and many other properties of complex molecules, amorphous and crystalline materials, interfaces, and even atomistic devices.
 The code is also designed to be efficient, versatile and robust, but also easy-to-use and suitable to new users, offering both a NanoLab graphical user interface and Python scripting for more experienced users to automate tasks and create advanced workflows and data analysis.